Alysonn2n/todo-list-react/README.md

-#Todo-list made in React
-Simple React application with axios of a "to-do list"

-# Getting Started with Create React App
+# Todo-list made with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Simple "to-do list" application with axios and react-router-dom on react.
+Bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

 ### `npm i`
-Install depedencies of this project
+Installs depedencies of this project

 ### `npm start`